seanngpack/Seans-Portfolio/src/pages/SwagScanner/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Arduino 33 iot ble \
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Dupont connectors

-## Design process
+## Initial Design process
 <details>
   <summary>Click to expand</summary>
 </br>

+In the early stages Swag Scanner I made the hardware and Python codebase.
 Here is a breakdown of the design sprint I ran and some design decisions that I made during the process.

 </br>